New Brooklands Speedway

 placed on the west wall of pegboard on January 5, 2017.

 The salvaged table with the

-start of the city of Cherrington Park is in front of
+start of the village of Cherringtown is in front of

 the west wall as I prepared to build the new tables.